-We believe that our existing cash and cash equivalents and availability under our \$15.0 million revolving senior credit facility (Revolving Credit Facility) will be sufficient to meet our anticipated cash requirements for at least the next 18 months.
+We believe that our existing cash, cash equivalents, and investments, along with funding available under our Revolving Credit Facility, will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
 However, we have continued to experience losses and, if that trend continues, we may need to seek additional sources of financing.
 In addition, we may need to raise substantial additional capital for various purposes, including:

-- · expanding the commercialization of our products; - funding our operations; - · furthering our research and development; and - acquiring other businesses or assets and licensing technologies.
+- · expanding the commercialization of our products; - · funding our operations; - · furthering our research and development; and - · acquiring other businesses or assets and licensing technologies.